Welcome to the GLOBECOM Workshop on

 - Network architecture and protocol design for AI-enabled 6G

-- Applications of federated learning in mobile networks
+- Federated learning (FL) in wireless networks

-- Communication and energy efficiency in distributed ML systems
+- Energy efficiency of distributed ML

 - Cross-layer (PHY, MAC, network layer) design for distributed ML

-- Wireless communications for fully distributed ML
+- Wireless resource allocation for distributed ML

-- Over-the-air (OTA) computation for distributed learning
+- Over-the-Air (OTA) computation for wireless data fusion

-- Emerging PHY technologies for OTA distributed learning
+- Emerging PHY technologies for OTA computation

 - Privacy and security issues of distributed ML